-In 2017, the 85th Texas Legislature passed Senate Bill 625 (SB 625), a transparency bill requiring certain special purpose districts to annually provide records and other information concerning district finances and tax rates to the Comptroller of Public Accounts.
-SB 625 also requires the Comptroller of Public Accounts to create the Special Purpose District Public Information Database on the Comptroller’s Internet website, where information submitted by the districts will be assembled, updated, and made available to the public free of charge.
-(Texas Local Government Code §203.062; Texas Government Code §403.0241.)
+In 2017, the 85th Legislature passed a transparency bill requiring certain special purpose districts to annually provide records and other information concerning district finances and tax rates to the Comptroller of Public Accounts (See Senate Bill 625 (SB 625). ) SB 625 also requires the Comptroller of Public Accounts to create the Special Purpose District Public Information Database, where information submitted by the districts will be assembled, updated, and made available to the public free of charge.
+(See Texas Local Government Code §203.062; Texas Government Code §403.0241.)

 Information submitted by special purpose districts must be transmitted in the form and manner prescribed by the Comptroller.
-The Comptroller's office has developed an electronic reporting form to enable entities or their third-party representatives to submit the required information in the approved format starting on January 1, 2018.
+The Comptroller's office has developed an electronic reporting form to enable entities or their third-party representatives to submit the required information in the approved format.

 The Comptroller of Public Accounts encourages special purpose districts to provide, at a minimum, contact information where district representatives wish to receive notices and other communications from the agency regarding these and any future reporting requirements.